 F. Meetings, Attendance, Quorum, & Voting Rights

 - The Commission will hold a minimum of two (2) meetings per year for the purpose of general Commission business.
+The meeting may be held virtually or in-person.

 a.
 Electronically-distributed notices of all meetings shall be made available to all ACPHA-accredited programs.